 It was agreed that two of our party would avail themselves of the opportunity to take a leisurely lunch and meet at the intersection of the Wildcat Canyon Trail and Connector Trail.
 There would be a short 0.9 mile hike from Wildcat Canyon TH to the meet-up junction, but it would be flat and partially shaded.
 In order to time our rendezvous, we estimated a hiking pace around 2 miles/hr, so at 12:30, we made a plan to meet up at 3pm.

 At the Hop Valley TH, we also ran into Montreal who’d arrived a few minutes ahead of us, even though he’d left Camp 7 at 9am, a good two hours behind us!
 It really does underscore the importance of learning your own pace for the purposes of trip planning.
-Before we left, we filled up his water bottle as he was completely out, and provided for two other trail runners whose water levels were low.
+Before we left, we filled up his water bottle from our cache as he was completely out, and provided for two other trail runners whose water levels were low.
 Fortunately we brought a few extra gallons anticipating this exact scenario.
 Cache water at Hop Valley!
 I cannot stress this enough.
 The additional 7 miles to Wildcat Spring would have been unbearable, and potentially dangerous, in the midday heat without water.

 The Connector Trail between Hop Valley and Wildcat Canyon

-We packed up and hit the trail again at 1pm, reaching the junction to turn down the Connector Trail proper right as J&K hiked up last 100 yards of the Hop Valley trail.
+We packed up and hit the trail again at 1pm, reaching the junction to turn down the Connector Trail proper right as J&K hiked up the last 100 yards of the Hop Valley trail.
 I didn’t recognize them at first, as J had clearly had too much of the bugs and donned the bucket net over her head!
 If I had put money on who would be the first to do so, I’d have lost.
 Apparently the paint strainer worked really well!

-As we compared experiences, I shared that according to what I’d read online, Hop Valley trail is the favorite trail of some people.
+As we compared experiences, I shared that according to what I’d read online, Hop Valley is the favorite trail of some people.
 “Well some people are wrong!” was the general consensus.
 The Hop Valley trail can be mesmerizing, and magical, and miserable, and I firmly believe it is often all those thing at once.

 From the Hop Valley TH, the trail crosses the Kolob Terrace Road before traversing the meadows of Lee Valley.
 Turning onto the Connector Trail wasn’t merely a change in name, it was a change in scenery.
 Such an uninspired name for such a gorgeous section!